Economy of Spain: Economic recovery (2014–2020)

 By 2017, following several months of prices increasing, homeowners who had been renting during the economic slump had started to put their properties back on the market.
 In this regard, home sales are expected to return in 2017 to pre-crisis (2008) level.
 The Spanish real estate market was experiencing a new boom, this time in the rental sector.
 Out of 50 provinces and compared to May 2007, the National Statistics Institute recorded higher rent levels in 48 provinces, with the 10 most populated accumulating rent inflation between 5% and 15% since 2007.
 The phenomenon was most visible in big cities such as Barcelona or Madrid, which saw new record average prices, partially fueled by short-term rentals to tourists.

+In May 2020 Spain introduced the Ingreso Mínimo Vital (IMV) through Real Decreto‑Ley 20/2020 of 29 May, establishing the first nationwide minimum income scheme aimed at preventing poverty and social exclusion among low-income households.
+The measure was launched against the backdrop of the COVID-19 pandemic but designed as a lasting instrument: the allowance varied depending on household size (ranging from around EUR 462 for a single adult up to EUR 1,015 for a larger family) and was compatible with other regional aids.
+The IMV represented a significant shift in Spain's social-protection architecture, by creating a central floor of income support at national level for the first time.

+The 2020 pandemic hit the Spanish economy with more intensity than other countries, as foreign tourism accounts for 5% of GDP.
+In the first quarter of 2023, it had fully recovered from the downturn, its GDP reaching pre-pandemic levels.
+In 2023, Spain's economy grew 2.5%, bucking a downturn in the eurozone as a whole, and is expected to grow at 3.1% in 2024, and 2.5% in 2025.

 Data

-The following table shows the main economic indicators in 1980–2023 (plus IMF estimates for 2024–2027 in italics).
+The following table shows the main economic indicators in 1980–2024 (plus IMF estimates for 2025–2027 in italics).
 Inflation below 5% is in green.